-- A. Each Board of Trustees shall adopt a policy on illegal drugs, the provisions of which shall be consistent with the requirements of Section II of this policy. - B. Each chancellor shall designate a coordinator of drug education.
-This person, acting under the authority of the chancellor, will be responsible for overseeing all actions and programs relating to the campus policy. - C. University institutions must comply with applicable state and federal law regarding illegal drugs including, without limitation, the Drug-Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act Amendments of 1989.
-In accordance with the latter, each institution must conduct a biennial review of the effectiveness of its educational programs regarding illegal drugs and the consistency of sanction enforcement, and maintain the results of such reviews on file.
+- A. Each board of trustees shall adopt a policy on illegal drugs, the provisions of which shall be consistent with the requirements of section II., above. - B. Each chancellor shall designate a coordinator of drug education.
+This person, acting under the authority of the chancellor, will be responsible for overseeing all actions and programs relating to the campus policy. - C. University institutions must comply with applicable state and federal law regarding illegal drugs including, without limitation, the Drug-Free Workplace Act of 1988; and the Drug-Free Schools and Communities Act Amendments of 1989, as articulated in the Code of Federal Regulations, Title 34, Education, Part 86, Drug and Alcohol Abuse Prevention.1 In accordance with the latter, each institution must conduct a biennial review of the effectiveness of its educational programs regarding illegal drugs and the consistency of sanction enforcement, and maintain the results of such reviews on file.